mdsiamsheikh/shopping-react/README.md

 # Shopping-React

-Developing a shopping-react web app using react.js and Next.js, complete with secure functionality through Your use of TaliwindCSS, grid, flexbox, transform, and BEM convention for optimal UI design is commendable and contributes to the visually appealing and responsive experience of the app on various screen sizes.
+Developing a shopping-react web app using react.js and Next.js, complete with secure functionality through Your use of TaliwindCSS, grid, flexbox, transform, and BEM convention for optimal UI design is commendable and contributes to the visually appealing and responsive experience of the app on various screen.

 Live version of this site:https://shopping-react1.netlify.app